 RBC Convention Centre Winnipeg

-The fourth largest publicly-owned convention centre in Canada (opening in March 2016), it can host multiple conventions, large and small, simultaneously, thanks to its new transformational expansion, and is conveniently located downtown next to hotels, attractions, shopping, and dining options.
+The fourth largest publicly-owned convention centre in Canada, it can host multiple conventions, large and small, simultaneously, thanks to its new transformational expansion, and is conveniently located downtown next to hotels, attractions, shopping, and dining options.

 The Canadian Museum for Human Rights is the only national museum outside of Ottawa, and is a world-class centre of learning and dialogue focusing on human rights and social inclusion.
 Its powerful tales will stay with delegates long after they leave.